Comment (0)

 Tarte Tropezienne

 Note: You can prepare the cream the day before.
-The finished cream (just before adding the whipped cream) can be stored in the fridge for up to 3 days.
+The finished cream (before adding the whipped cream) can be stored in the fridge for up to 3 days.

 • 300 g plain flour